rrnax/T_vlog/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# SPA vlog app on Vue.js frontend and Ruby on rails API backend

-* Ruby version
+* Ruby on Rails version 7.0

-* System dependencies

-* Configuration

-* Database creation
+* Vue.js version 3.0 vue is in fornt_pure folder

-* Database initialization
+* Database SQL Lite

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* SPA app without state mangment system like Vuex, data about states are implemented by transfering data between components

+* Ruby on Rails devise gem to deal with users

+* REST API with jwt Token to users